bdougherty/bear-blasting/Writeup.md

 ## Level Designer

 I made a level designer to make it easier to add levels, since they are in the XML file.
 This way, I donʼt have to manually put in all of the X and Y positions of every salmon on the screen.
 The scaling doesnʼt work perfectly, but itʼs good enough.
 I designed 16 levels to go with the game for now, but more can be easily added to the XML file.

+## Project 3 Additions

+When I had written my game, I designed the sound manager in to make it easier to add sound later.
+All of the sound is controlled through the sound manager, with some methods in the document class so that certain things could talk to the sound manager.

+The sound currently loads right before it is needed.
+This causes an issue where the next song does not play right away.

+Because of restrictions with buttons, the mute "buttons" are actually movie clips so that I can change the speaker icon easier.

+The way that the sound effects are set up makes it a little difficult to control the volume.
+I have them just playing instead of using a sound channel, because the bear will frequently hit a salmon before the growl sound is done.